EXCLUSIVE-Trafigura-led Lobito rail upgrade has yet to find users

 The sources from major African miners, who could not be named because they were not authorised to speak to the press, said the deadline to make long-term commitments was Sept.
 1.

-Harry Steward, chief commercial officer for the Lobito Atlantic Corridor, would not comment on whether the consortium had other commitments, but said the interest was good.
+Harry Stewart, chief commercial officer for the Lobito Atlantic Corridor, would not comment on whether the consortium had other commitments, but said the interest was good.

 "We're delighted by the strong expressions of interest from major mining companies that recognise the benefits of the new logistics route available to them," he said in response to a request for comment.